 0

-Add your weight and height into our Simple BMI calculator.
+Add your weight and height into the BMI calculator.
 It’ll crunch your numbers and give you your BMI.
 Check your number against the chart below and see where you land!

 Note that our BMI calculator is designed for adults who are not pregnant or lactating.